Microsoft EA vs. CSP:

 What is Microsoft EA?

 Microsoft Enterprise Agreement (EA) is a licensing option designed for large organizations that require a minimum of 500 licenses.
-It provides fixed pricing for a three-year term and allows organizations to standardize Microsoft products across the organization.
+It provides fixed pricing for three years and allows organizations to standardize Microsoft products.

 What is Microsoft CSP?